Invited talks and keynotes

 In addressing the climate crisis, what should be the role of the engaged scientist?
 What kind of science-society contract can help to address anticipatory challenges, such as climate change, where potential options to reduce climate impacts might be accompanied by uncertain and unknowable future risks, harms or benefits, which will manifest in a highly unequal and geopolitically tense world?
 What if scientists fundamentally disagree about these options?
 There is an urgent need, I argue, for scholar activism in this context of contested science.
 I discuss in this lecture how I have sought to engage with this need, both conceptually and in practice.

-Description of event available here
+Description of event available here and full video below.

 The politics of global environmental governance